George Campbell of Inverneill: Military career

 Amongst the East India Company, Campbell was known to be an outstanding sportsman and a highly skilled horseman whose overly adventurous nature could become trying to members of his divisional staff.
 While at Banares, he killed his hundredth tiger.

-Post active service
+Later life

 After 1863, Campbell retired from active service (though remained serving the East India Company) and was awarded the Distinguished Service Pension in 1865.
 Two years later he was appointed Companion of the Order of the Bath and in 1868 was promoted to lieutenant-general.

 He returned to England in 1871 and three years later was given full rank of general and made commander of the Royal Artillery.

 On 25 April 1882, at the age of 78, Campbell died at his house No. 1, Byng Place, Gordon Square, London.
-He is buried at the mausoleum on the grounds of Inverneill House with his brother Maj-General Archibald Lorne Campbell who died a year later.
+He is buried at the mausoleum on the grounds of Inverneill House with his brother Major-General Archibald Lorne Campbell who died a year later.